fiatinsight/synapse-ui/README.md

 import 'synapse_ui/app/javascript/packs/application'
 ```

+> Development note: To test new JavaScript / Stimulus controllers, you'll need to run `yarn upgrade synapse_ui` in your application development environment to make them available.

 ### Font Awesome

 To include Font Awesome, get the pro version package by following [these instructions](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers#installing-pro).
 Then make sure the package is added to your app's `package.json` file: